Introduction to Marine Biology

 Contact hours total

-Examines the physical, chemical, and biological aspects of the marine environment with emphasis on ecology, biodiversity, sustainability and conservation of marine resources.
-Laboratory focuses on field experience through a multi-day trip to the Oregon Coast.
+Examines the physical, chemical, and biological aspects of the marine environment with emphasis on the ecology, biodiversity, sustainability, and conservation of marine resources.

 1. Describe the unique chemical and physical characteristics of marine environments.